-by Jan Roberts
+by Jan Roberts Parent Educator

 With the hectic schedules of today's busy families and economic conditions demanding that parents work longer hours, family mealtime traditions of the past are in danger of becoming obsolete.

-The present trend seems to be away from an organized family dinnertime, with fast food options making it easier for families to keep moving to afterschool involvements and into the early evening.
+The present trend seems to be away from an organized family dinnertime, with fast food options making it easier for families to keep moving to after-school involvements into the early evening.
 This does not mean that family meals need to disappear altogether.
 However, it does mean that if sharing evening meals rates in importance to a family, mealtime should also be carefully scheduled along with music lessons and sporting events.

 Family Meals Build Healthy Families

-In the book, "Traits of a Healthy Family", author Dolores Curran reports that the families she surveyed rated family table time so highly that they placed it 13th on a list of 56 possible family- building traits.
-These families experienced enough positive results from sharing meals together, that they made this a priority in daily life.
+In the book, "Traits of a Healthy Family", author Dolores Curran reports that the families she surveyed rated family table time so highly that they placed it 13th on a list of 56 possible family-building traits.
+These families experienced enough positive results from sharing meals together that they made this a priority in daily life.